reciples/reciples.github.io/_posts/2021-06-14-lemonmousselazy.md

 ### Appendix, Types and Artifact

 The proofs are left as an exercise for the reader.
 We're not proving soundness nor completeness here.
 We're too lazy for that.

+### Reviewer 2's report

+*Score*: 2 (weak reject)

+*Confidence*: X (expert)

+*Comments to the chef*: This recipe describes a lemon mousse, based on XXX's [chase up reference later] but using condensed milk in addition to heavy cream.

+The novelty of this recipe is the use of condensed milk, but this seems to be something of a technical delta over existing work.
+It appears to more suitable for publication in a specialist workshop on mousse, and not a general recipes blog.

+*Detailed comments*: l21: The recipe can be followed using a whisk, not just a blender?

+l23: "feeling alone" is subjective.

+l25: "50ml" should be justified by experimental evidence.

+l35: Citation needed for Costco.